sketchplugins/plugin-directory/README.md

 - [Align Text Baseline](https://github.com/soutaro/align-text-baseline-sketch-plugin), by Soutaro Matsumoto: Align text layer vertically based on its baseline and cap height.
 - [Copy Objective-C Code](https://github.com/jaimeeee/sketchplugin-objc-color), by Jaime Zaragoza: A Sketch Plugin for generating UIColor and NSColor initializer Objective-C code from fill color of selected layers.
 - [Sketch User Flows](https://github.com/ribot/sketch-user-flow-docs), by ribot: This plugin lets you link images in a document with an extenal image file and update them all at once.
-- [Divider](https://github.com/jawayang/sketch-divider), by james yang: A plugin for Sketch to equal division layers by container.
-- [Font Size Checker](https://github.com/feb19/sketch-font-size-checker), by Nobuhiro Takahashi: Text Size Validator for iOS or Android UI Designers.